dhthwy/r/README.md

 Blocking comms on top of everything else BY DEFAULT is what made me this way in the first place.

-It's the withholding of essentials while you damn well knew it was leaving me to rot.
-Keepin them chains on.
+It's the withholding of essentials while you damn well knew it was leaving me to rot, screwing me up, and keepin them chains on.
 "

 ---